MadAppGang/postman-doc-generator/README.md

 With no arguments, it processes the package in the current directory.
 Otherwise, the flag -source accepts name of directory with Go source files that are belong to a single Go package.

-The -struct flag accepts a comma-separated list of structs for generating multiple structs in a single run.
+The -struct flag accepts a comma-separated list of structs for generating multiple structs at once.